Open-MSS/MSS/docs/installation.rst

 Installation
 =================

-Current Releases of mss are based on *python 2*.
+Current Releases of mss are based on *python 2* and *python 3*

 .. image:: https://anaconda.org/conda-forge/mss/badges/installer/conda.svg

-We are yet *not ready* for Python 3.
+Python 2.7 `will not be maintained past 2020 <https://www.python.org/dev/peps/pep-0373/>`_.

 Install distributed version by conda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~